 9. Make Creative Choices With the Golden Ratio

-The phi-grid follows the Golden Ratio, which is 1:1.168.
+The phi-grid follows the “golden ratio,” which is 1:1.168.
 This ancient mathematical concept creates a balanced and pleasing composition.

 Nature aside, we can use this knowledge in our food photography composition.
-Incorporating the golden ratio in images helps our brains process the visuals easier.
+Incorporating the golden ratio in images helps our brains process visuals easier.

-Now let’s discuss a variation of the golden ratio which is the Fibonacci Spiral.
+Now let’s discuss a variation of the golden ratio, which is the Fibonacci spiral.

 Put your subjects along a curved line rather than a straight line.
 Doing so creates flow and movement, guiding your viewer’s eye around the image.

 10. Use the Golden Triangle to Draw The Viewer’s Attention

-Your points-of-interest should be where the lines meet.
+Your points of interest should be where the lines meet.
 Placing your main subject in one of the intersections draws the eye to the focal point.

 Another way to use this concept is to imply triangles within your composition.

-Becoming a better photographer involves studying your work.
-Always think about the various composition tools to help you improve your food photography.
-Apply the crop guides to some images you have taken and analyse them.
-Make sure you place your subject where the eye will naturally gravitate.
+Becoming a better photographer involves critiquing your work.
+Always consider the various composition tools to help you improve your food photography.
+Apply the crop guides to some images you have taken and analyze them.

+Ensure you have placed your subject where the eye naturally gravitates.
 You can use triangles to place your elements in your scene.
-You can even set your focal points on the intersecting lines of the Phi Grid.
+You can even set your focal points on the intersecting lines of the phi grid.
 Or perhaps include some negative space.